Why invest in real estate in Hungary?

 The country also has excellent universities that attract tens of thousands of students each year.

-It is also a prime destination for targeted medical tourism, particularly for dental care and spa treatments for retirees.
+It is also a prime destination for targeted medical tourism, particularly for dental care and thermal spa treatments for retirees.

 Real estate investment in Hungary for nursing homes is also experiencing significant growth in several regions of the country.